daya-airody/ignite-caching/README.md

 First time, it works.
 Try again. it fails with exception related to proxy method invocation.
 In this case, we are caching an object returned by spring JPA.
 I have tested both using ConcurrentMapCache.
-I am able to retrieve objects returned by spring JPA from the cache correctly.
+I am able to retrieve objects returned by spring JPA from the cache correctly when using ConcurrentMapCache.
 Looks like Ignite is not handling objects returned by spring JPA correctly.
  </p>